-- by reason of which information had been released to the ASX and/or the Affected Market that was misleading or deceptive or likely to mislead or deceive. - (f) where material information that a reasonable person would expect to have a material effect on the price and value of Crown Shares had not been disclosed, namely the information the subject of the contraventions of s 674(2) of the Corporations Act pleaded herein (or any of them)) (together, the Contravening Omissions). - (g) in which during the Relevant Period each or a combination of the Misleading Conduct and/or the Contravening Omissions (or any of them) each being a Market Contravention) caused or materially contributed to the market price of Crown Shares to be substantially greater than their true value and/or the market price that would have prevailed but for the Market Contraventions, from the respective dates that those Market Contraventions commenced, as pleaded herein. - 325.
-The decline in the price of Crown Shares pleaded in paragraph 319 above: - (a) was caused or materially contributed to by: - i. the market's reaction to the information communicated to the Affected Market in the Corrective Disclosure, in the context of what had been communicated to the Affected Market prior to those announcements; and - ii. the Market Contraventions; - (b) would, to the extent it removed inflation from the price of Crown Shares, have occurred, or substantially occurred, earlier if: - i.
+- (f) where material information that a reasonable person would expect to have a material effect on the price and value of Crown Shares had not been disclosed, namely the information the subject of the contraventions of s 674(2) of the Corporations Act pleaded herein (or any of them) (together, the Contravening Omissions); - (g) in which during the Relevant Period each or a combination of the Misleading Conduct and/or the Contravening Omissions (or any of them) (each being a Market Contravention) caused or materially contributed to the market price of Crown Shares to be substantially greater than their true value and/or the market price that would have prevailed but for the Market Contraventions, from the respective dates that those Market Contraventions commenced, as pleaded herein. - 325.
+The decline in the price of Crown Shares pleaded in paragraph 319 above: - (a) was caused or materially contributed to by: - the market's reaction to the information communicated to the Affected Market in Crown's 19 October 2020 Announcement, in the context of what had been communicated to the Affected Market prior to that announcement; and - ii. the Market Contraventions; - (b) would, to the extent it removed inflation from the price of Crown Shares, have occurred, or substantially occurred, earlier if: - i.
 Crown had not engaged in the Misleading Conduct; and/or - ii.
-Crown had disclosed to the Affected Market the information that was the subject of Contravening Omissions; and/or
+Crown had disclosed to the Affected Market the information that was the subject of the Contravening Omissions.